 Additionally, customer data is one of the most valuable assets of any brand.
 As the saying goes, knowledge is power, and this is even true for your customer-centric business strategy.
 Tracking metrics like your average customer retention time, customer lifetime value, referral rate, and NPS give you valuable insights into your sales and support efforts.

 Not only will you learn where you’re succeeding, but you’ll also recognize where you can improve.
-No bring is perfect, but if you don’t know where to go, you’ll never get there.
+No brand is perfect, but if you don’t know where to go, you’ll never get there.
 An example of a company that was able to use customer data to improve is the fast-casual restaurant chain Chipotle.

 Though Chipotle faced a lot of backlash around health concerns, resulting in the loss of loyal customers and their overall customer lifetime value, they had quite the comeback.
 All it took was listening to their customer data and what they wanted from their brand.
 By investing in real, local ingredients and a marketing campaign based on transparency, Chipotle learned from their customer data to come back stronger than ever.